kubernetes-sigs/node-readiness-controller/docs/book/src/user-guide/installation.md

 If it gets evicted during resource pressure, nodes can't transition to Ready state, blocking all workload scheduling cluster-wide.

-This is the priority class used by kube-proxy, CoreDNS, and other critical cluster components.
+This is the priority class used by other critical cluster components (eg: core-dns).

 **Images**: The official releases use multi-arch images (AMD64, Arm64).